-Patrick Schwerdtfeger is a motivational keynote speaker who spoke at an entrepreneurial event co-sponsored by Comcast Cable and Bloomberg TV in Philadelphia in July 2010.
-He has since returned for two additional events.
+Patrick Schwerdtfeger is a motivational keynote speaker who spoke at a small business event co-sponsored by Comcast Cable and Bloomberg TV in Philadelphia in July 2010.
+He has since returned for numerous additional events.
 He spoke about social media and how it can be used by small business owners to promote their businesses.
 He’s the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
-Patrick specializes in entrepreneurship, business trends and small business marketing.
-So if you’re planning a business convention in the Four Points by Sheraton Philadelphia City Center, the Sheraton Philadelphia Downtown Hotel, the Pennsylvania Convention Center or some other conference facility in Philadelphia, Pennsylvania, Patrick will deliver the buzz and excitement you’re looking for.
+Patrick specializes in self-employment, business trends (like ‘big data’ and business intelligence) and innovative online marketing.
+So if you’re planning a business convention in the Four Points by Sheraton Philadelphia City Center on Race Street, the Sheraton Philadelphia Downtown Hotel on North 17th Street, the Pennsylvania Convention Center on Arch Street or some other conference facility in Philadelphia, Pennsylvania, Patrick will deliver the buzz and excitement you’re looking for.

 Philadelphia is the largest city in Pennsylvania and is commonly referred to as “the city of brotherly love.”
 The city holds a special place in American history and has numerous museums and monuments to commemorate the various contributions (including the Liberty Bell) it made to the country.
 Situated along the Delaware River on the Atlantic coastline, Philadelphia is a big city with a population over 1.5 million as of 2010.
 The city is a major tourist destination attracting over 2 million tourists each year.
 As a popular tourist destination, it also caters to the needs of its business visitors.
 Some of the many convention and meeting venues within the city are Pennsylvania Convention Center, First District Plaza, and CHF Conference Center.
 Comcast, CIGNA, Sunoco and Wyeth are only some of the major international companies with headquarters in Philadelphia.
 The city is also known for its annual International Trade Workshop.
 Here is Patrick’s economic forecast for America.